cxl-reskit/cxl-reskit/README.md

 ## About Kernel Support for CXL Memory

-Linux supports CXL memory starting with the 5.12 kernel, though it continues to receive CXL-related fixes with each release.
+Linux supports CXL memory starting with the 5.12 kernel, though it continues to receive CXL-related updates with each release.

-By default, the kernel is built with the required options to support CXL memory.
-In particular, the `CXL_CONFIG_BUS` and `CXL_CONFIG_MEM` options are required and enabled by default.
+The kernels in the recommended distros are built with the required options to support CXL memory.
+In particular, as of 5.12, the `CXL_CONFIG_BUS` and `CXL_CONFIG_MEM` options are required.

 `cxlstat` checks your kernel config file (`` /boot/config-`uname -r` ``) to verify that your kernel supports CXL memory.

 ## About Raw Command Support

-Linux supports a limited number of opcodes defined in the CXL specification.
+Linux supports CXL mailbox commands defined in the CXL specification.
 However, unsupported commands may be required to use vendor specific features or perform a firmware upgrade on the device.

-A kernel built with the `CXL_MEM_RAW_COMMANDS` option allows unsupported commands (i.e. "raw commands") to be sent to the device.
+A kernel built with the `CXL_MEM_RAW_COMMANDS` option allows allows vendor-specific CXL mailbox commands (i.e., "raw commands") to be sent to the device.
 This is disabled by default, but the option exists so that you can enable it in a custom kernel build.

 `cxlstat` checks your kernel config file (`` /boot/config-`uname -r` ``) to report whether the `CXL_MEM_RAW_COMMANDS` option is enabled or not.

-> TODO: do we need to bring in "mailbox" terminology at any point?

 ## About BIOS Support for Specific Purpose Memory